ipfs/kubo/docs/config.md

 ###### `Pinning.RemoteServices: Policies.MFS.PinName`

-Optional name to use for remote pin that represents MFS root CID.
+Optional name to use for a remote pin that represents the MFS root CID.
-When left empty, default name will be generated.
+When left empty, a default name will be generated.

 Default: `"policy/{PeerID}/mfs"`, e.g. `"policy/12.../mfs"`